 Investment properties are stated at cost less accumulated depreciation and impairment losses.
-Depreciation is calculated to write off the cost of investment properties, less their residual values, if any, using the straight-line method over the shorter of the unexpired term of leases and their estimated useful lives.
+Depreciation is calculated to write off the cost of investment properties, using the straight-line method over the shorter of the unexpired term of leases and their estimated useful lives.